Pekes317/jwt-validator/README.md

-# jwt-validator
+# JWT-Validator

 A Lightweight JWT Validator for use with AWS Lambda@Edge